Poset models for Weyl group analogs of symmetric functions and Schur functions

 Overall, this monograph and its sequels will hopefully provide some new and interesting combinatorial structures and also a useful framework for understanding them within a variety of contexts.
 It will also hopefully inspire some interest in the central problem posed here, \StanleyProblem:

-{\bf Acknowledgements.} The author thanks Wyatt Alverson, Will Atkins, Katheryn Beck, Jacob Dennerlein, Beth Donovan, Matt Gilliland, Cristian Lenart, Scott Lewis, Jordan Love, Bob Pervine, Tim Schroeder, John Stembridge, and Norman Wildberger for many helpful discussions during the development of this monograph.
-He thanks Ed Thome and Steve Cobb for helping facilitate the Fall 2011 sabbatical leave that provided the opportunity to more fully develop these ideas.
-He owes a particular debt of gratitude to Bob Proctor, whose work, input, and perspective influenced many of the ideas presented here.
+{\bf Acknowledgements.} The author thanks Wyatt Alverson, Will Atkins, Katheryn Beck, Jacob Dennerlein, Beth Donovan, Molly Dunkum, Kimmo Eriksson, Matt Gilliland, Cristian Lenart, Scott Lewis, Jordan Love, Sasha Malone, Bob Pervine, Bob Proctor, Tim Schroeder, John Stembridge, Michael Strayer, and Norman Wildberger for many helpful discussions during the development of this monograph.
+He thanks Ed Thome, Steve Cobb, and Claire Fuller of Murray State University for helping facilitate the sabbatical leaves in 2011 and 2021 that provided opportunities to more fully develop these ideas.
+There are no bounds on his devotion to his lovely and brilliant wife and collaborator, Molly Dunkum.
+He owes a particular debt of gratitude to Bob Proctor, whose work, input, perspective, and taste influenced many of the ideas presented here.

 { \bf \S \WeylSection.\ Weyl symmetric functions and Weyl bialternants.}

 Our goal in this section is to explicate the basic properties of Weyl symmetric functions and Weyl bialternants primarily from a root-system/weight-lattice/Weyl-group perspective.
 There does not seem to be comparable exposition elsewhere in a single source, so the discussion here will hopefully serve as a helpful reference.
 Readers experienced with the subject of Weyl bialternants (aka Weyl characters) as a generalization of Schur functions might initially browse the results of this section as an orientation to language and notation.
 The main prerequisite is familiarity with finite root systems, which serve as our starting point.
 As our focus is on Weyl bialternants modelled by finite posets, we only consider finite root systems and not the more general root systems and characters of symmetrizable Kac--Moody theory.
 We freely use background results on finite root systems, weights, and Weyl groups from Ch.\ III of \cite{Hum} and at times borrow from \cite{FH} \S\S 23--25, \cite{Ram} \S 5, \cite{Stem} \S 2, and \cite{StemAIM}.
 To keep the monograph as combinatorial and self-contained as possible, we limit the use of Lie algebra representation theory to the comments at the end of this section, the discussion of supporting graphs in \S \SplittingSection, the classification in \S \SplittingSection\ of Weyl bialternants with unique splitting posets, and the discussion in \S \CrystalSection\ of crystal bases/graphs.
 Since we are not at the outset assuming any connection between Weyl bialternants and the representation theory of semisimple Lie algebras (e.g.\ we will work for the most part without Weyl's character formula), then we have to proceed somewhat carefully.